omarathon/tabula/README.markdown

 ### Running the Tomcat container with dependencies

+*macOS note*: The standard `head` on macOS may be incompatible with `docker/init.sh`, you may want to get `ghead` from Homebrew and replace instances in the script before running.

 First, run `docker/init.sh` (i.e. run it from the root of the project, rather than `cd`'ing into the docker directory).
 This will ask you three questions: